madscientist42/meta-geclipse/README.md

-# eclipse bbclass/inherit for yocto
+# eclipse bbclass for yocto

 Yocto bbclass for fast deployment of eclipse`s CDT based projects into yocto.

 Author          :  Jiri Andrys (andrys.jiri+project_yoctogeclipse@gmail.com)
-Maintainer      :  Jiri Andrys
+Maintainer      :  Frank Earl  (This is a fork of the original from Jiri...)

 ## 0. Overview